Last Updated on August 3, 2023 by Christine Kaaloa

 Each spa charges different rates but they tend to rate around 6,000 won to 12,000 won.
 In the evenings, the rates raise to the higher end of that spectrum.
 After 24 hours, if you’re still in the spa, you’ll need to pay the next day rate too.

 If you’re foreign, you’ll probably attract attention, naked or clothed.
 Korea, for a long time, was a homogenous country.
 While there’s been more exposure to foreigners, it’s still largely homogenous.
-Things like tattoos and Brazillian waxes may turn heads as Korea is a conservative culture also and there is some stigma associated with these things.
-It doesn’t stop expats from frequenting these spas.

 Overall, Koreans tend to be more fascinated with foreigners than look upon them with negative feelings.